cloudevents/spec/primer.md

    with any HTTP method and with request and response messages.

-If required to assure broader interoperability, the CloudEvents specification set, (may or should) provide specific constraints for event delivery using a particular application protocol.
+If required to assure broader interoperability, the CloudEvents specification set will provide specific constraints for event delivery using a particular application protocol.
 The [HTTP Webhook](http-webhook.md) specification is not specific to CloudEvents and can be used to post any kind of one-way event and notifications to a conformant HTTP endpoint.
 However, the lack of such a